edgex-org/edgex-gitbook/api/sign.md

 ## Signature Algorithm

+### Two algorithms are used in the signature process:

-This system uses **ECDSA** (Elliptic Curve Digital Signature Algorithm) to generate and verify signatures.
+1. **ECDSA** (Elliptic Curve Digital Signature Algorithm) is used to generate and verify signatures.

-L2Signature uses **Pedersen** Hash for signature calculation, which consumes more CPU resources compared to regular Ethereum signatures.
+2. **Pedersen Hash** which consumes more CPU resources compared to regular Ethereum signatures, is used for message hashing.

 L2Signature generation follows these standard steps: